MrYxJ/calculate-flops.pytorch/README.md

 </details>

 <details>
-<summary> How to calculate the results of FLOPS include forward and backpropagation of the model </summary>
+<summary> How to calculate the results of FLOPS include forward and backward pass of the model </summary>
 You can use the parameter include_backPropagation to select whether the calculation of FLOPs results includes the process of model backpropagation.
-The default is False, that is result of FLOPs only include forward.
+The default is False, that is result of FLOPs only include forward pass.

-In addition, the parameter compute_bp_factor to determine how many times backward as much computation as forward propagation.The defaults that is 2.0, according to https://epochai.org/blog/backward-forward-FLOP-ratio
+In addition, the parameter compute_bp_factor to determine how many times backward as much computation as forward pass.The defaults that is 2.0, according to https://epochai.org/blog/backward-forward-FLOP-ratio
 </details>

 <details>